For Couples

 What this framework helps couples do

-Break the LOOP helps couples move from reaction to recognition.
+Break the LOOP helps couples move from automatic reaction to clear recognition.

 The goal is not to remove every disagreement.